×

 Notable academic features of the Jesuit First Studies program at Loyola include:

-• Three hands-on, one-week seminars in environmental sustainability underscoring the Jesuit commitment to ecological justice.
+• Three one-week, hands-on courses in Environmental Sustainability taught by faculty of Loyola's School of Environmental Sustainability, underscoring the Jesuit commitment to ecological justice.

-• An Internship in Spiritual Direction in the Ignatian Tradition to advance a Jesuit man’s knowledge and direction of the Spiritual Exercises of St. Ignatius of Loyola.
+• An Internship in Spiritual Direction in the Ignatian Tradition (IPS 420-421) to advance a Jesuit’s knowledge and direction of the Spiritual Exercises of St. Ignatius of Loyola.

-• An emphasis on social analysis in coursework to help integrate study, reflection, and action.
+• An emphasis on contextual social analysis in coursework to help integrate study, experience, reflection, and action.

 Loyola’s Jesuit First Studies program also emphasizes applying classroom knowledge and the lived experience of Jesuits in community to ministerial service, particularly among marginalized populations in the Chicago area.
-This integration culminates in an oral presentation and defense of a thesis paper.
+This integration culminates in an oral presentation and defense of a thesis paper that completes the MA in Social Philosophy degree.